christine-iyer/rough-auto/server/README.md

 # Next Steps
 time to revisit
 and again.
+Ok so Zalicreated a functioning logout.
+My first step is going to be to get this as part of the router and tabs.
+Next I'm going to narrate the mechanic flow once they have an account.
+So the question will come up...and I think i have to decide if there is an override option.

 will need to rewrite routes in new app.
 # List of Mechanics and Mechanic Dashboard FrontEnd